 24 Hours in Busch Gardens Williamsburg VA

 When I say that Italy is my favorite country in Busch Gardens Williamsburg VA, I don’t want that to prejudice you against the others.
 After all, the Busch family is obviously German in origin, so they put all their might into making the German rides as Achtung as possible.
-France is certainly one of the prettier spots in the park, and they have a real, live griffon.
-An afternoon here will not be wasted, especially if you follow…
+And of course, UK is full of great beer, lots of little flags, and even a ride or two!

 Are you afraid of heights?
 Do you feel easily overcome with a sense of vertigo?
 Do you frequently wear loose shoes?
 If the answer to any of these questions is yes, Mach Tower is not for you.
 The fall is okay, but the ride up to a height of almost 240 feet was horrifying for me.
 Just for perspective, that is almost half the height of the tallest building in Zurich.